ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 Codespell
 ---------
 `Codespell`_ checks for common misspellings in text files.
 This implies that it is not limited to Python files but can run checks on any human-readable file.

 It is possible to ignore words that are flagged as misspelled.
-You can specify these words in a file that can hen be passed to `Codespell` by running:
+You can specify these words in a file that can then be passed to `Codespell` by running:

 .. code:: bash